 Test Sound Before Actually Recording

-To have a recording project with high sound quality, you should test the sound before actually recording it.
+For audio from the microphone, you can test your sound before actually recording.
 This ensures your project will have a proper sound level.

 To test the input audio level, do one of the following ways: